 |Course unit title||ECTS|

 |Management Information Systems

 |Industry Based Project

-Please note that the programme reflects a (logical) bundle of courses/subjects (and should normally be followed as such); it is not possible to combine (two or more) programmes in one single period.
+Please note that the programme reflects a (logical) bundle of courses/subjects and should normally be followed as such.
+By choosing this package you will have to participate in ALL the courses included.
+It is not possible to combine (two or more) programmes in one single period.

 In our Course Guides you can find all relevant information about the course in one practical document.
 You can download it here for your convenience.

 You need a solid basis on advanced level in International Business Management to enter the programme.